emmakayroberts/FinalProject/README.md

 02Mar2023
 Distance and Parsimony Trees
+For distance, the software R package ape was used.
+Ape (Analysis of Phylogeneics and Evolution) is one of the most widely used phylogenetic softwares and has a large variety of functions.
+Ape useful as it is user friendly, free to all, customizable, and powerful.
+Ape was chosen as the distance software because it is the most widely used and there was no exposure to choose a different method for this section.
+Distance methods, including Ape, do have limitations such as the sole reliance on pairwise distance calculations so aspects like substitutions and mutations can have a lack of consideration.
+Additionally, the trees can only come out as good as the alignment, so if the alignment quality is poor, that poor quality will perpetuate through here.
+A big user choice for Ape and distance methods is the chosen distance metric, which can be a limitation if chosen poorly.
+Commonly used distance metrics include Jukes-Cantor, Kimura distance, and more.
+Lastly, distance methods are based on the assumption of the molecular clock.
+This hypothesis assumes that DNA and protein sequence evolve at a relatively constant rate over time which can often be untrue based on a variety of biological or environmental events.
+(Jombart, 2008).
+For parsimony, the software R package Phangorn was used.
+Phangorn is another widely used phylogenetic software with a huge variety of functions.
+Phangorn can be useful for parsimony analyses as it is flexible, efficient, and includes functions to help visualize and interpret trees and results.
+Phangorn was chosen as the parsimony software because it is widely used and there was no exposure to choose a different method for this section.
+Phangorn does have some limitations.
+It can be computationally time consuming especially with large datasets.
+Additionally like with the distance methods, the quality here can only be as good as the quality of the initial alignment.
+Users of Phangorn can choose to alter weighing schemes, set the number of bootstrap replicates, and more that gets into specific attributes of speed, accuracy and complexity.
+There are a few essential assumptions that should be taken into account with parsimony methods and Phangorn.
+It is assumed that sequences change in a stepwise fashion.
+It is also assumed that sequences have a common origin and haven’t occurred because of parallel or convergent evolution.
+Additionally, it is assumed that different areas of the sequence evolved independently from other areas, however this can occur biologically.
+(Jombart, 2008).

 converted .txt files of aligned data to .fasta files from phylip to fasta format used terminal with function cp "file_name.txt" "file_name.fasta" Then can use following functions in R to obtain distance trees with .fasta file of data: